Chaindoc

 An in-scope list without explicit exclusions is an open invitation for scope creep.
 State what you will *not* do with the same precision you use for what you will do.
 If content migration, SEO optimization, or third-party integrations are excluded, name them.

 A fixed-price SOW on an exploratory R&D project forces the provider to absorb unlimited risk.
-A time-and-materials SOW on a well-defined deliverable removes the client's cost certainty.
-Match the contract model to the project's uncertainty profile — see the SOW types comparison table above.
+A T&M SOW on a well-defined deliverable removes the client's cost certainty.
+Match the contract model to the project's uncertainty profile.

 Any commitment that isn't in the signed SOW doesn't exist contractually.
 If the client agrees to provide assets by a specific date, that date goes in the SOW.
-If a phone call changes a deliverable's specifications, a formal change order must follow.
-Verbal agreements have zero contractual weight in a dispute.
+If a phone call changes a deliverable's specification, a formal change order must follow.

 Templates are easier to understand when you see one filled out.
-Here is a condensed SOW for a website redesign — the kind of project where scope creep is practically guaranteed without clear terms.
+Here's a condensed SOW for a website redesign, the kind of project where scope creep is practically guaranteed without clear terms.
+Notice how every payment is tied to something the client can actually review and accept or reject.

 Project overview